-That day , as all passengers hadn’t arrived, they waited until next day to give all information, though they told us quickly about a few main rules.
+Because all passengers hadn’t arrived, they waited until the day after to give all information, though they told us quickly about a few main rules.

 Main ones: you don’t go outside on the upper deck if you have not called first the office and check you can.
 You go outside you call, you come back you call too.
 And there (outside) you have to wear your helmet and you high visibility jacket (yellow jacket) all time.

-I was shown my cabin, as I describe often when I guess how curious people are about those details: imagine a standard hotel, comfy room, big bed, private bathroom.
+I was shown my cabin.
+I guess how curious people are about those details sometimes: imagine a standard hotel, comfy room, big bed, private bathroom.

 - Air conditioning

 - Full cleaning once a week + daily service